lemlac/mulem/docs/reference.md

     ret
 ```

-Unlike in other languages where *promises* or *futures* can either resolve or reject, async types in Mulem **only resolve.** Instead you can use a result type `T!E` inside an `async[T!E]` function.
-Unwrap it like you would a result type.
+Unlike in other languages where *promises* or *futures* can either resolve or reject, async types in Mulem **only resolve.** Instead you can use an exclamation type `T!E` inside an `async[T!E]` function.
+Unwrap it like you would an exclamation type.
 Because this is common, `await` has special rules in regards to the `!` and `?` opeerators when placed after it.

 ```
 await! x == (await x)!      -- Unwrap an `async[T!E]`